eu-digital-identity-wallet/eudi-doc-architecture-and-reference-framework/docs/discussion-topics/d-embedded-disclosure-policies.md

 If Policy 2 defined in \[2024/20179\] is implemented based on Relying Party identifiers included in WRPAC then the use of intermediaries  will be prevented.
-It is reminded that according to requirement  RPI_01 of ARF 1.5.0:
+It is reminded that according to requirement RPI_01 in Annex 2 of the ARF:

 > [...] an intermediary obtains an access certificate containing its own name and unique Relying Party identifier